meenakshi-sethi/Leetcode_Python/README.md

 Welcome to my LeetCode Python journey! 🚀

-I'm learning Python and tackling various problems on LeetCode to sharpen my problem-solving skills and understanding of data structures and algorithms.
+I am learning Python and tackling various problems on LeetCode to sharpen my problem-solving skills and understanding of data structures and algorithms.
 This repository is a collection of my solutions, categorized by difficulty, along with a roadmap and references to resources I found helpful.

 ---